Managing Females – Avoiding C-Sections in Dogs

 If you are low in calcium after giving birth, you get milk fever – Eclampsia.
 Low on calcium during labor, you have ineffective contractions and tired moms that give up – Uterine Inertia.
 Having 6 to 8 births in a row is hard work, especially if contractions are ineffective.
 Adding calcium when labor starts and not before was the solution.
 If they have a history of C-Section or calcium-responsive labor, use every few hours until birthing is complete.
 Give two doses of Breeders' Edge® Oral Cal Plus

 or injectable 10% Calcium Gluconate, 2 hours apart, and repeat when birthing is over and nursing.
-(Read Careful with Calcium
+(Read Calcium for Pregnant Dogs

 Since first-time moms get tired and more worn out than 3rd litter moms, we started using raspberry leaf extract, which was used by the Native Americans to ease labor and delivery.
 It worked well, and moms delivered easier and were less tired!
 That gave us an edge on Uterine Inertia and mothering—tired moms don’t mother well!
 We use raspberry leaf extract and add 1 tsp per gallon to the water by 45 days gestation.
 Another option is Breeders' Edge® Oxy Mate Prenatal vitamins